Nicola2309/-MS2/testing.md

 ### Maps API

 - Testing all the Customized Markers in the map, expected to :
-    * Open an infowindow containig :
+    * Open an infowindow containing :
         * Fictional Image of the place, not necessarily the same as the one showed in the Carousel sections.
         * The name of the location under the picture as a title
         * A link to the official website of the location